Content of this page

 The accepted abstracts of registered presenters will be published in an online supplement issue of the Euro-CNS journal “Clinical Neuropathology“.
 This issue will be published as a free open access article.
 A DOI (Digital Object Identifier) will be assigned to it in order to facilitate access to the URL, where the complete issue can be downloaded.

 About Late Breaking abstracts: Late breaking abstracts submitted after 28 April may not be published in the Abstract Book, but will be included in our online version of the Abstract Book, and also have opportunity for ePoster presentation and Poster board presentation.
-The option for oral presentations will become more limited as the program is finalized (expected by mid April).
+The option for oral presentations will become more limited as the program is finalized.

 Contact